Defining service inputs

 A sync job creates the job, waits for it to complete, and returns the result.
 Sync jobs can only be used for operations that complete relatively quickly, because many HTTP clients will not wait for long for a response.
 Browsers will normally not wait more than a minute at most, and sync jobs are not suitable for any operation that takes longer than five minutes.
 Sync jobs are not supported by default, but can be easily enabled.

-For each supported way to create a job, your application must provide a FastAPI dependency that reads input parameters via that method and returns a list of UWSJobParameter
+For each supported way to create a job, your application must provide a FastAPI dependency that reads input parameters via that method and returns the Pydantic model for parameters that you defined in Define job parameter models.

 from typing import Annotated